Hiranyaloka/mt-plugin-moredata/README.markdown

 Avoid having your open tags appearing in the preceding content or your close tags appearing in subsequent content.

-Don't use an equal sign "=" with MT5.
-MT5 doesn't accept the equal sign.
-(It works just fine in MT4 though).

 You data identifiers can have spaces like `---first name=` or be empty `---=`.
 In the former you would use `moredata="first name"`.
 The latter would be `moredata=""`.
 But don't use the bareword modifier `moredata` without at least the name argument, even if it is the empty string.

 ## DEPENDENCIES ##
 Requires the Text::CSV module.
 As of version 0.60, the `Text::CSV` module is bundled into extlib.
 Of course you will enjoy a considerable speed increase if your system has the Text::CSV_XS module installed.

 ## CHANGELOG ##
 - version 0.8  Compatible with MT5.
-Changed default hash separator.
 - version 0.7  MoreData no longer breaks the Custom Fields plugin.
 - version 0.6  Add the MoreDataBlog tag and respective plugin configuration field.
 Also bundled Text::CSV in extlib.
 - version 0.5: Add the MoreData custom field and improve documentation and examples.